Nikola Perlić: International career

-His debut for the Yugoslav national team was on 6 September 1936, in a 9:3 win in a friendly match against Poland in Belgrade.
+His debut for the Yugoslavia national team was on 6 September 1936, in a 9:3 win in a friendly match against Poland in Belgrade.
 His fairway match was on 12 November 1939, in a 0:2 loss against Hungary in Belgrade.
 In between Perlić made a total of 8 appearances and scored 3 goals.
 His highlight at the national team occurred on 18 May 1939, when he scored the winning goal against England in a 2:1 victory in Belgrade.

 Personal life

 After retiring Perlić became a tailor.
 He died on 19 January 1986, in Borovo (SR Croatia, SFR Yugoslavia).